 The Cafflano Kompresso portable espresso maker is the brain child of Korean coffee lover, Hangsan Yoon.
 Hangsan decided that he didn’t want to pay for expensive coffee from coffee shops or splash out on a big complex machine.
 So, instead, he created this cheap, portable device.

-Made from non-BPA plastic, with some parts made of stainless steel, it doesn’t feel like it’s heavy duty.
+Made from non-BPA plastic, with some parts made of stainless steel, it doesn’t feel like it’s heavy-duty.
 But it can withstand a lot of pressure.
-This includes putting almost all of my 200lb bodyweight on it when I have accidentally ground my coffee too finely.
+This includes putting almost all of my 200lb bodyweight on it when I have messed up and ground my coffee too finely.

-The short answer is yes.
-But it takes practice.
-You can even get a nice crema from the Cafflano Kompresso.
+It really does take some time to dial in.
+You can get a nice crema from the Cafflano Kompresso.
 Although you will need to use freshly ground coffee beans at the right grind size.
+But it’s very possible to get cafe quality shots if you get everything right.

 All of this will take practice to perfect.
 So, it’s likely you will make some rather unpleasant shots while you’re working on your technique.
 But, once you do, you will have great portable espresso neatly packed into your bag.